Chandra Calibration Status Summary

 Detector/GratingCalibration ProductAverage UncertaintyCommentsAdditional Information

-• The gain on the BI chips has been more stable over the course of the mission compared to the FI chips due to the smaller relative increase in CTI (i.e., the CTI on the BI chips was greater at launch).
+• The gain on the BI chips has been more stable over the course of the mission compared to the FI chips due to the smaller relative increase in CTI.

-• For the BI chips, the uncertainty in the detector gain remains less than 0.3% even for warmer focal plane temperatures.
+• Throughout most of the Chandra mission (prior to 2022), the uncertainty in the ACIS detector gain remained less than 0.3%, even for warmer focal plane temperatures.

-• For the FI chips, the uncertainty in the detector gain can approach 0.6% at high rows (chipy) and warm focal plane temperatures.
+• For the FI chips, the uncertainty in the detector gain can approach 0.5% for observations taken after 2022, especially at large chipy and warm focal plane temperatures.

 Web Pages